 Paria Outdoor Thermo Down proves that a low price does not equate to a low quality.
 It may not be as light as the others, clocking in at 38 ounces, but it is still not heavy by any means.
 Moreover, it has a lot of great features that the more expensive offerings provide.

-5. Aegis Max UL Goosedown
+5. Aegis Max UL Goose Down

 This brand is one of the most well-received products online due to its versatility.
 The thing is, it will give you optimum performance whether you’re trying to warm up on a cold night or you’re trying to rest during a humid night after a long day of backpacking.

 Furthermore, is filled with high density down proof weave of 800 plus to ensure you will have the best and lightest material.
 It only weighs 24 ounces!

-6. The Western Mountaineering Ultralite: 20F Down
+6. Western Mountaineering Ultralite: 20F Down

 It has a full zipper and hood, so even if you toss and turn all night long, this will keep you wrapped up well akin to a mummy.
 It is not dependent on being used with a pad.

-7. Marmot Phase 30
+7. Marmot Phase 30 Degrees Down

 If you’re looking for an ultralight that will repel water, then our top pick for you is this Marmot Phase 30 because it uses a combo of Pertex Quantum shell fabric along with a Down Defender coated by DWR treatment for their 850 fill power down.